andrew-git/abc-abstraction/README.md

 # An AS3 Library for ABC Manipulation

-ActionScript Bytecode / Action Block Code is the bytecode format used by AVM+, aka Tamarin, aka AVM2, aka avmplus, part of Flash Player, Red Tamarin, and probably a number of other runtimes.
+ActionScript bytecode is the bytecode format used by AVM+ aka Tamarin aka AVM2 aka avmplus, part of Flash Player, Red Tamarin, and probably a number of other runtimes.

 ## It's only natural…

 …that there'd be an AS3 library to manipulate its compiled form.
 In fact, there are at least 4-5 of these around the web, with various capabilities.
 This one was started before some of them, but it probably wasn't the first.
 It is, however, the only one that I've written.
-Most of the original development was done in a semi-private Mercurial repository which is available on request.
+Most of the original development was done during the spring and summer of 2010 in a semi-private Mercurial repository which is available upon request.

 ## Overview